 Customer personas

-This type of one-pager is used by consulting firms to present their services, expertise, and value proposition to prospective clients.
-It offers a quick look into the consultancy's offerings to show clients how it can address their specific needs and challenges.
-These one-pagers typically include:
+A consulting services one-pager presents your firm's services, expertise, and value proposition to prospective clients.
+It offers a quick look into your offerings so clients can see how you address their specific needs and challenges.
+Include:

 Services